awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 + AWS Backup service
 + The EFS\-to\-EFS backup solution

 AWS Backup is a simple and cost\-effective way to back up your Amazon EFS file systems\.
 AWS Backup is a unified backup service designed to simplify the creation, migration, restoration, and deletion of backups, while providing improved reporting and auditing\.
-For more information, see [Using AWS Backup with Amazon EFS](awsbackup.md)\.
+For more information, see [Using AWS Backup to back up and restore Amazon EFS file systems](awsbackup.md)\.

 The EFS\-to\-EFS backup solution is suitable for all Amazon EFS file systems in all AWS Regions\.
 It includes an AWS CloudFormation template that launches, configures, and runs the AWS services required to deploy this solution\.
 This solution follows AWS best practices for security and availability\.
 For more information, see [EFS\-to\-EFS Backup Solution](https://aws.amazon.com/answers/infrastructure-management/efs-backup/) in AWS Answers\.